gravitational/teleport/examples/go-client/README.md

 2. They must offer their x509 certificate, which has been previously issued by the auth sever.

-There are a few ways to generate the certificates needed to authenticate the client.
-This demo uses the default profile, which is generated with `tsh login`.
+There are a few simple ways to generate the certificates needed to authenticate the client, each of which is detailed in this demo.

-### API Authorization
+### Authorization

-The API will authorize requests based on the certs provided.
-Since these credentials are created by `tsh login`, the API will authorize requests based on that login.
+The Server will authorize requests based on the user associated with the certs used to authenticate the Client.

+Therefore, to use the API client, you need to create a user and any roles it may need for your use case.
+The client will act as that user and have access to everything defined by the user's role(s).

 Note: role based access control is an enterprise feature.
 All users will be treated as the `admin` role in non-enterprise instances of Teleport.

 ### Run the Demo

-To use the API client, you need to create a role, a user with that role, and login as that user.
-That client will act as that user and have access to everything defined by the role.

-You can test that flow here with the small example in `main.go`, where an `access-admin`, which only has priviledges for creating and updating access-requests, requests to use the `admin` role.

-First, create the user and role described using the commands below.
+First, create the `access-admin` user and role using the commands below.

 ```bash
 $ tctl create -f access-admin.yaml